-6. "We are fan Eified wobolly the Moment we are justified, and are neither more nor less boly to the Day of our Death: Entire San Eification and entire Justification being in one and the same Instant."
+6."
+We are fanctified wholly the Moment we are justified, and are neither more nor less holy to the Day of our Death: Entire Sanctification and entire Justification being in one and the same Instant."

-Just the contrary appears both from the Tenor of Gon's Word, and the Experience of his Children.
+Just the contrary appears both from the Tenor of

+God's Word, and the Experience of his Children.

-7. "A Believer is never fanctified or holy in bimfelf, but in Christ only.
-He has no Holiness in bimfelf at all; all his Holiness being imputed, not inherent.
+7. "A Believer is never fanctified or holy in him-felf, but in Christ only.
+He has no Holiness in himself at all; all his Holiness being imputed, not inherent.

 Scripture-Holiness is, the Image of God; the Mind which was in Christ; the Love of God and Man; Lowliness, Meekness, Gentleness, Temperance, Patience, Chastity.
 And do you coolly affirm, That this is only imputed to a Believer, and that he has none at all of this Holiness in him?
 Is Temperance imputed only to him that is a Drunkard still?
 Or, Chastity, to her that goes on in Whoredom?
 Nay; but a Believer is really chaste and temperate.
-And if so, he is, thus far, holy in himself.
+And if so, he is, thus sar, holy in bimself.

-Does a believer love God, or does he not?
+Does a Believer love God, or does he not?
 If he does, he has the Love of God in him.
 Is he lowly, or meek, or patient at all?
-If he is, he has these Tempers in bimself.
-And if he has them not in bimself, he is not lowly, or meek, or patient.
-You cannot therefore deny, that every Believer has Holiness in, tho' not from, himself: Else you deny, that he is holy at all; and if so, he cannot see the Lord.
+If he is, he has these Tempers in bimfelf.
+And if he has them not in bimfelf, he is not lowly, or meek, or patient.
+You cannot not therefore deny, that every Believer has Holiness in, tho' not from, himself: Else you deny, that he is holy at all; and if so, he cannot see the Lord.

-B Google
+B 2

-And indeed, if Holiness in general be the Mind which was in Christ, what can any one possibly mean by, "A Believer is not holy in bimseif, but in Christ only?"
-That the Mind which was in Christ is in a Believer also; but it is in him, not in himself, but in Christ!
+And indeed, if Holiness in general be the Mind which was in Christ, what can any one possibly mean by, "A Believer is not holy in himself, but in Christ only?
+That the Mind which was in Christ is in a Believer also; but it is in him, not in himself, but in Christ!"
 What a Heap of palpable Self-contradiction, what senseless Jargon is this?

-8. "A Man may feel a Peace which paffeth all Understanding, may rejoice with Joy full of Glory, and have the Love of God and all Mankind, with Dominion over all Sin; and yet all this may be only Nature, animal Spirits, or the Force of Imagination."
+8. "A Man may feel a Peace which passeth all Understanding, may rejoice with Joy sull of Glory, and have the Love of GoD and all Mankind, with Dominion over all Sin; and yet all this may be only Nature, animal Spirits, or the Force of Imagination.'

 We believe this to be a gross blasphemous Untruth, by which you have much grieved the Spirit of God.
-We pray God, he may not give you up to the Blindness of your Hearts, neither let you follow your own Imaginations.
+We pray God, he may not give you up to the Blindness of your Hearts, neither let you follow your own

+Imaginations.

-9. "If a Man regards Prayer, or fearching the Scripti res, or Communicating, as Matter of Daty, if he judges himself obliged to do these Things, or is troubled, when he does them not: He is in Bondage, he has no Faith at all, but is seeking Salvation by the Works of the Law."
+9. "If a Man regards Prayer, or fearching the Scriptures, or Communicating, as Matter of Duty, if he judges himself obliged to do these Things, or is troubled, when he does them not, He is in Bondage, he has no Faith at all, but is seeking Salvation by the Works of the Law."

-Thus Obedience, with you, is a Proof of Unbelief, and Disobedience a Proof of Faith!
+Thus Obedience with You, is a Proof of Unbelief, and Disobedience a Proof of Faith!
 What is it, to put Darkness for Light, and Light for Darkness, if this is not?

-10. "Therefore, till we believe, we ought to be fill, i. e.
-Not to pray, fearth the Scriptures, or communicate."
+10. "Therefore, till we believe, we ought to be Still, i. e.
+Not to pray, fearch the Scriptures, or communicate."